 Our aim:

 This projects is designed to help young people feel seen, understood and less alone in what they may be going through.
 It reflects real experiences of mental health in adolescence in a way that is honest, relatable and emotionally accessible, helping students recognise that they are very rarely alone in how they are feeling.
 At its core, our work aims to open up difficult conversations and break down some of the stigma, encouraging greater understanding between young people and those around them.
 Through performance and workshops, we offer moments of connection, reflection and hope - showing that even in challenging times, there are reasons to keep going.
-Our workshops focus on real, practical coping strategies and encouraging looking at things through a different light.
+Our workshops focus on real, practical coping strategies and encouraging looking at things through a different light which don't just involve sitting at a desk.

 Overall, our aim is simple: to create impact to as many people as possible through honesty, connection, and hope and to support schools and settings in strengthening the conversations they are already having around mental health and well-being.